 Keep reading to learn more about your credit score, how it is determined, and why it may matter more than you think.

 Who is Keeping Score?

-The three big players in the credit score business are TransUnion, Equifax, and Experian.
-They make money selling your credit information, history, and score to banks, businesses, and even potential employers.
-Your credit report details your payment history, the amount of debt you’ve piled up – even where you work and live.
-Plus, it includes if you’ve ever been sued, arrested, or filed for bankruptcy.
+Each of these companies makes money selling your credit information, history, and your credit score to banks, businesses, and even potential employers.
+Your credit report details your payment history, the amount of debt you’ve piled up, and where you work and live.
+It even includes if you’ve ever been sued, arrested, or filed for bankruptcy.
 All of this information is used to generate a credit score – basically a grade – that measures your financial reliability.
 The higher the score, the better.
 Each credit bureau develops their own score, but the information is all compiled and interpreted by a company called FICO (formerly Fair Isaac Corporation), which generates a single score that most creditors use.

 Your credit score plays a big part in your life, even if you’ve completely sworn off debt.
 If you are looking to rent an apartment, buy a house, purchase insurance, or get a new car, your credit score will come into play.
-Even if you’re trying to get a job, many potential employers will have you sign a disclosure so they can access your score.
+Even if you’re trying to get a job, many potential employers will have you sign a disclosure so they can access a modified version of your credit report.
 For better or worse, it’s a number that is being stamped on your life as a grade for your character and dependability.